GluuFederation/docs-ce-prod/docs/source/installation-guide/install-centos.md

 ### Run `setup.py`

 Configuration is completed by running `setup.py` from inside the chroot container.
 This generates certificates, salt values, and renders configuration files.
+Run the following commands:

 ```
 cd /install/community-edition-setup